-Founded in 2011, Calcbench is the first company of its kind to fully harness the power of the new government mandated data standard XBRL, yielding an unprecedented direct line into the SEC’s corporate financial data repository.
+Founded in 2011, Calcbench is the first company of its kind to fully harness the power of the new interactive data standard XBRL, yielding an unprecedented direct line into the SEC’s corporate financial data repository.

-Calcbench’s interactive data platform enables finance leaders to access and analyze financial data thoroughly and efficiently.
+Investors, financial analysts, auditors, economists, and academics instantly access, research, and share data, both online and through our Excel add-in.
 Our accessible and intuitive platform can aid in better understanding competitor financials, identifying potential risk areas, analyzing trends across industry sectors, or conducting more effective due diligence.